Skip to content

 export HSA_OVERRIDE_GFX_VERSION=11.0.0

-The HSA_OVERRIDE_GFX_VERSION trick tells ROCm to treat your GPU as a different (supported) architecture.
-This may cause instability but often enables functionality on newer hardware.
+The HSA_OVERRIDE_GFX_VERSION variable tells ROCm to treat the GPU as a different (supported) architecture.
+This causes instability and reduced performance compared to native support.

 Other Useful Variables